Robdom87/E-Commerce-Backend/README.md

-# e-commerce_routing
+# E-Commerce-Backend

 ## Description

-e-commerce_routing creates the back end routing with which to create, view, update, and delete products, catergories, and tags (staples of e-commerce).
+E-Commerce-Backend creates the back end routing with which to create, view, update, and delete products, catergories, and tags (staples of e-commerce).

 ## Table of Contents